Services

 Pharmacy and Medication Assistance

 Helping Hands operates a fully-licensed pharmacy and Medication Assistance Program which annually provides an average of over $4M in lifesaving prescription medication to our patients.
-In 2019, the HHC pharmacy dispensed more than 18,000 medications.
-Our Medication Assistance program procured medicine for nearly 1,000 patients.
+In 2022, the HHC pharmacy dispensed more than 13,000 medications.
 Our pharmacy does not dispense any controlled substances.

 For questions about the pharmacy call 828-754-8565 x 304.

-Helping Hands is pleased to partner with the Caldwell County Health Department to offer limited dental care for uninsured adults with a focus on emergency extractions.
+Helping Hands partners with Caldwell County Health Department and other free clinics in the region to offer dental care for uninsured adults with a focus on emergency extractions.